JoshMarino/portfolio/_projects/2015-03-Advanced-Mechatronics.md

 #### Homework #11 - Filtering Accelerometer Data <a name="hw11"></a>
-Edit HW #8 to send only the Z acceleration data at 500Hz for 20 seconds.
-Take data from the accelerometer while shaking the board up and down at 1Hz.
+Edit HW #8 to send only the Z acceleration data at 500 Hz for 20 seconds.
+Take data from the accelerometer while shaking the board up and down at 1 Hz.
 Plot the data in MATLAB, and perform an FFT.
-Verify that there is a spike at 1Hz.
+Verify that there is a spike at 1 Hz.

 Create a MAF to smooth the data using a 5 element FIFO.
 Send the filtered acceleration back to the computer along with the unfiltered.
 Plot both and perform an FFT on both, and note how well the MAF worked.

-Pick a low-pass frequency that would remove the noise but keep the 1Hz shaking.
+Pick a low-pass frequency that would remove the noise but keep the 1 Hz shaking.
 Use MATLAB to design FIR coefficients to reduce noise above that frequency.
 Use enough coefficients to avoid frequency ripple, but no more than 12.
 Implement the FIR, and send the filtered data back to the computer with the unfiltered and MAF filtered data.
-Plot vs time and as an FFT in MATLAB.
+Plot vs. time and as an FFT in MATLAB.

-#### Homework #14 - Lasercut Car <a name="hw14"></a>
+#### Homework #14 - Laser Cut Car <a name="hw14"></a>
 Robot CAD files for completing a lap while following a line.

 ![test_display](https://raw.githubusercontent.com/JoshMarino/advanced_mechatronics/master/hw14/car_assembly.png)